• Skip to Content

 Nature of the Program

-The master of science in nutritional and food science in the Davis College of Agriculture, Natural Resources and Design allows maximum flexibility in courses and research problems.
+The Master of Science in nutritional and food science in the Davis College of Agriculture and Natural Resources allows maximum flexibility in courses and research problems.
 They may work with issues in human or animal health and nutrition.
 Research problems in human nutrition issues form the basis for many studies, but a comparative approach is emphasized.
-There is a thesis as well as a non-thesis option for the master' degree.
-For additional information, contact Dr. Hillar Klandorf, at (304) 293-1897.
+There is a thesis as well as a non-thesis option for the master's degree.
+For additional information, contact Dr. Nettie Freshour at (304) 293-2651.

-The division offers the graduate dietetic internship program as a component of the masters of science degree program (see below).
+The division offers the graduate dietetic internship program as a component of the Master of Science degree program (see below).
 For additional information, contact Dr. Nettie Freshour at (304) 293-2651.

 Graduate Dietetic Internship